Childhood Arc ~ I'm Quite Knowledgeable! ~

 In fact, she remembered an event like that in "Face☆Meet" — exposing wrongdoing at an orphanage.
 If so, it was certainly shady.

 She recalled the recent tea party.
-The tutor sentenced to real punishment had had a wonderful expression.
+The tutor sentenced to real punishment had worn a wonderful expression.

 Thinking she might get to see that again made laughter well up, but she suppressed it.
 Not yet.
 It wasn't time to laugh yet.

-… The result of her instincts and surface decorum grappling ended up as a refined smile, no doubt thanks to House Nyarlathotep's education.
-Or perhaps to the folding fan she'd recently been given.
+… Her instincts and surface decorum grappled, ultimately producing a refined smile — no doubt thanks to House Nyarlathotep's education.
+Or perhaps the folding fan she'd recently received.

 "Koleha.
 You were comparing to the orphanage in your domain.
 Do you go there often?"